behnamasadi/Mastering_Eigen/7_Geometry_Transformation.md

 <br/>

-when the matrix skew symmetric the expansion has closed form solution:
+when the matrix skew-symmetric the expansion has closed form solution:

 <br/>